-It’s a dairy free and vegan version of whipped cream, and yes it does taste like coconut!
+It’s a dairy-free and vegan version of whipped cream, and yes it does taste like coconut!
 Surprisingly though, it pairs really well with so many desserts.
-You make it by refrigerating a can of coconut milk.
+You make it by refrigerating a can of coconut milk or you can also use a can of coconut cream (unsweetened).
 This causes the ‘cream’ to harden and come to the surface.
 From there you whip this cream, and it gets fluffy like regular whipped cream.

-Now let’s jump in and make this Coconut Whipped Cream recipe step by step:
+Now make this Coconut Whipped Cream recipe step by step

 The first step is to refrigerate the coconut milk.
-This is essential to help the cream separate.
-Then you add the hardened cream to a mixing bowl.
+This is essential to help the cream separate from the coconut water.
+Then add the hardened cream to a mixing bowl.
 To play it extra safe, just whip the hardened cream before adding the sweetener.

-However it doesn’t hurt to just whip the hardened cream first.
+However, it doesn’t hurt to just whip the hardened cream first in a stand mixer with the whisk attachment.
 That way if it’s on the soft side, you can use powdered sugar to thicken it up rather than the maple syrup which will make it even softer.

 This method makes a thick whipped cream very similar in texture to regular whipped cream with stiff peaks.